jed709/jed709.github.io/index.md

 of the dataset we are working with, we are 95% certain the the difference between condition 1 and condition 2 falls between -2.29 and -0.50.
 We can say, then, that the effect of condition on sleep is _credible_.

-Accordingly, we can use parameter estimation to accomplish things that Bayes Factors cannot.
+Let's return to the Bayes Factor we computed earlier.
+The inferences we derive from the Bayes Factor and parameter estimation are the same, in that we have good reason to believe there is a difference between conditions.
+However, the bayes factor XX Accordingly, we can use parameter estimation to accomplish things that Bayes Factors cannot.
 Rather than a ratio of evidence, we can compute a distribution of beliefs about a model that incorporates uncertainty.
 But we can only do so much with the `BayesFactor` package.
 What if we had a more complicated design?
 Further, what if we wanted to incorporate prior knowledge into our models?
 With this package, the latter is possible, but options for specifying priors are limited.
 To address these problems, we must turn to the `brms` package.